 What contracts should wedding planners have?

-Between subcontractor agreements, styled shoot agreements, and even privacy terms–there are quite a few legal documents you should have for your wedding planning business.
+Between subcontractor agreements, styled shoot agreements, and even privacy terms–these are just a few legal documents you need for your wedding planning business.

 - Styled Shoot Agreement